 Make sure to check on the status after trying each of them.

 1] Restart Printer & Check for connectivity

 If the printer had been online for some time, it might have into an idle state.
 While it should not set the printer offline but you never know.
 Try turning off, wait about 1 minute, and then on to check if that resolved the problem

 Next, check on this essential tip.
 Make sure the printer is connected to a power source, it is turned on, and it is connected to the computer.
+Check the ethernet cable or the wireless connection.
 It is one of the reasons why you may see it offline and sometimes disconnected.
-Make sure to check and fix this first.
+Make sure to check the USB cable and the USB port and fix this first.

 2] Change Printer Status

 - Open Windows Settings (Win + 1)